 I’m really picky about my pens, so I brought a few packs of my favourites (Pilot, specifically the G2 .38 black and a few packs of the colourful gel rollers, because I need colours to study effectively); I’m less picky about my pencils, but I happened to have an unopened pack of nice mechanical pencils, so I brought them, too.

 How I feel about it: Good call.
+There are no nice pens here.
+The pencils…eh not so useful.

 How I feel about it: Every note card I brought has become a language flashcard.
 There are SO MANY WORDS.